lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 **Arrays**

 Array literals don't contain spaces after the left square bracket and before the right one.
-The included items are one below another, being aligned by their name's first letter/symbol.
+The included items are listed one below another, aligned.
 The first element is on the declaration's line.
-The right square bracket goes on the same line with the last item.
+The closing bracket goes on the same line with the last item.
 If items are rather short and can be read easily (e.g., integer literals) it's acceptable to have them all on the one line.

 **Do**: